nsoria1/allbirds/README.md

 It also can be done with python by adding an N amount of rows to the sql query to materialize the results.

 How (if at all) would you change this schema to better support queries of this kind?

 If the schema is used by the application, I would not change the schema.
 Instead, I'll model the data as required in the warehouse.
 I would do a wide table by joining all in one to avoid join computation.
-In the pipeline, I would be able to create an aggregated accumulator table for the n counts required.
+In the pipeline, I would be able to create an aggregated accumulator table for the n counts required if I have a table such as below:

+order_id, email, product_type, row_num, date
+1, nicosoria18@gmail.com, 'Runners, 1, date
+2, nicosoria18@gmail.com, 'Runners', 1, date
+3, nicosoria18@gmail.com, 'Loungers', 2, date

+While the 'Loungers' record will be the last written record for that email.